aryanator/RAG-based-Recommendation-System/README.md

 - **RAG Implementation**: The Retrieval-Augmented Generation (RAG) approach uses the products retrieved from the normal recommendation step and feeds them to an LLM (e.g., GPT-4) to generate detailed descriptions and improve the recommendations based on user preferences.

+### Design Decisions and Trade-offs
+- While developing this recommendation system with RAG, several important design decisions and trade-offs were made:

+- Model Choice (Mistral 7B Instruct):
+We chose the Mistral 7B Instruct model for its capability to generate rich and context-aware product recommendations.
+However, due to its large size, the model can be slow to run on a CPU, especially with more complex queries.
+For optimal performance, it's recommended to run the model on a GPU.

+- Speed vs. Accuracy:
+While faster models may offer reduced latency, they tend to be less accurate, especially in terms of generating meaningful and personalized descriptions.
+Therefore, we opted for the more accurate, but slower Mistral 7B model, which provides a better balance between recommendation quality and model performance.
+For real-time applications, a compromise could be considered depending on the specific use case.

+- Backend (FastAPI):
+FastAPI was chosen due to its simplicity, speed, and flexibility in handling asynchronous tasks.
+This enables us to handle requests efficiently even though we are working with potentially time-consuming processes like embedding generation and LLM inference.

+- Frontend Interaction:
+A simple HTML/JavaScript frontend was created to interact with the FastAPI backend.
+This decision was made for rapid prototyping and ease of demonstration, but for a production-grade application, a more sophisticated frontend (e.g., React or Angular) could be used.

+- Mock Data:
+For demonstration purposes, we used mock product data and a simple recommendation algorithm.
+While this serves the prototype's purpose, for a real-world application, connecting to a live product database with real-time updates would be crucial for delivering accurate recommendations.

+- Model and System Scalability:
+While this system works for smaller datasets and local use cases, scaling it for large-scale production would require optimizations in both data storage (e.g., using cloud solutions) and model performance (e.g., distributed inference for LLMs).

+- These trade-offs were necessary to balance the quality of the recommendations, the computational resources available, and the speed at which the system needs to operate.

 ### Areas for Improvement or Expansion

 1. **Enhanced Recommendation Algorithm**: